TimeLordAaron/PokemonShinyTracker/README.md

 - **Notes**: The "Notes" EditText field is used for noting any additional details that aren't offered by the app.
 - **Completion Status**: The checkbox next to the "Hunt Completed?" label can be toggled to specify whether the shiny hunt is in progress or completed.
 Toggling the checkbox will automatically update the background gradient with a cross-fade animation.
 When the checkbox is checked (i.e., the hunt is completed), extra fields will be displayed for the finish date and the current game.
 - **Finish Date**: The "Finished" field functions the same as the "Started" field, but it's for selecting the completion date of the shiny hunt.
-- **Current Game**: The "Currently In" field functions the same as the "Hunting In" field, but it's for selecting the game the shiny is currently located.
+- **Current Game**: The "Currently In" field functions the same as the "Hunting In" field, but it's for selecting the game the shiny is currently located in.
 The icon of the selected current game will have a gold border instead of black.